Get a free, no obligation personal loan quote with rates as low as 6.99%

 Location

 When it comes to real estate, location will always be the key factor in determining the value of a property.
-But there are many aspects to assessing a home’s location when it comes to assigning value.
+However, there are many aspects to assessing a home’s location when it comes to assigning value.

 For starters, a home’s location will be assessed in terms of its proximity to amenities such as roadways, public transit, groceries, entertainment, schools, parks, and others.
 Anything that can make the location more desirable for buyers will, in turn, help make the home more valuable.